Deploy: Kubernetes (Helm)

 serviceAccount.create | Create a ServiceAccount | true |

-serviceAccount.annotations | SA annotations (e.g., IRSA) | {} |
+serviceAccount.annotations | SA annotations (e.g., IRSA for AWS) | {} |

 serviceAccount.name | Override SA name | "" |